-How long does it take to arrange?
+How long does it take to arrange a bridging loan?

 Many individuals and businesses including professional landlords, property investors and developers all use bridging finance as part of their overall property funding strategy and can be arranged on a second charge basis.